OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 To test for credential transport, capture traffic between a client and web application server that needs credentials.
 Check for credentials transferred during login and while using the application with a valid session.
 To set up for the test:

-1. Set up and start a tool to capture traffic, including one of the following:
+1. Set up and start a tool to capture traffic, such as one of the following:
    * The web browser's [developer tools](https://developer.mozilla.org/en-US/docs/Tools)
    * A proxy including [OWASP ZAP](https://owasp.org/www-project-zap/)
 2. Disable any features or plugins that make the web browser favour HTTPS, since some tests require the user to use [forced browsing](https://owasp.org/www-community/attacks/Forced_browsing) to intentionally request HTTP versions of sensitive pages.